tpaschalis/tpaschalis.github.io/_posts/2020-05-23-goroutines-size.markdown

 ## The Goroutine scheduler

 The [Goroutine scheduler](https://github.com/golang/go/blob/f296b7a6f045325a230f77e9bda1470b1270f817/src/runtime/proc.go#L19) is a work-stealing scheduler introduced back in Go 1.1 by Dmitry Vyukov and the Go team.
-There's a lot of [great](https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part1.html) [resources](https://rakyll.org/scheduler/) to grok how it works in depth, but the main thing to understand is that it tries to manage **G's**, **M's** and **P's** (goroutines, machine threads and processors).
+Its design document is available [here](https://golang.org/s/go11sched) and discusses possible future improvements.There's a lot of [great](https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part1.html) [resources](https://rakyll.org/scheduler/) to grok how it works in depth, but the main thing to understand is that it tries to manage **G's**, **M's** and **P's** (goroutines, machine threads and processors).

 A "G"  is simply a Golang goroutine.
 An "M" is an OS thread that can be either executing something or idle.
 A "P" can be thought as a CPU in the OS' scheduler; it represents the resources required to execute our Go code, such as a scheduler, or a memory allocator state.

-These are represented in the runtime code as simple structs of [`type g`](https://github.com/golang/go/blob/f296b7a6f045325a230f77e9bda1470b1270f817/src/runtime/runtime2.go#L395), [`type m`](https://github.com/golang/go/blob/f296b7a6f045325a230f77e9bda1470b1270f817/src/runtime/runtime2.go#L473), or [`type p`](https://github.com/golang/go/blob/f296b7a6f045325a230f77e9bda1470b1270f817/src/runtime/runtime2.go#L552).
+These are represented in the runtime as structs of [`type g`](https://github.com/golang/go/blob/f296b7a6f045325a230f77e9bda1470b1270f817/src/runtime/runtime2.go#L395), [`type m`](https://github.com/golang/go/blob/f296b7a6f045325a230f77e9bda1470b1270f817/src/runtime/runtime2.go#L473), or [`type p`](https://github.com/golang/go/blob/f296b7a6f045325a230f77e9bda1470b1270f817/src/runtime/runtime2.go#L552).

 The scheduler's main responsibility is to match up each G (the code we want to execute) to an M (where to execute it) and a P (the rights and resources to execute it).
-The design document is available [here](https://golang.org/s/go11sched) and discusses possible future improvements.

 When an M stops executing our code, it returns its P to the idle P pool, and to resume executing Go code, it must re-acquire it.
 Similarly, when a goroutine exits, the G object is returned to a pool of free Gs, and can later be reused for some other goroutine.